 “A jazz singer and flautist with warmth and depth” (Beat Mag)

 Elise has been a performer since the age of 10, starting out at The Young People’s Theatre Newcastle.
-She was classically trained on the flute from the age of 11 and started learning jazz flute & vocals from the age of 21 at the Sydney Conservatorium and with the Jazz Action Society.
+She was classically trained on the flute from the age of 11 and started learning jazz flute & vocals at the age of 21 with teachers from the Sydney Conservatorium and with the Jazz Action Society.

 Elise’s love for jazz stems from early beginnings.
 Her grandfather was a Jazz band leader in the UK in the 30s and 40s.
 Elise’s mum played jazz piano and her Aunty played double bass.

 As a regular performer in her home base, Canberra, Elise always brings “good cheer” to all performances so that her “wide jazz family are having a good time” (Eric Pozza, Canberra Jazz).

 - Serenade to a Cuckoo Bella Groove 04:38